 Your financial planner should be passionate about learning, even if he/she has been practicing for years.
 As they say, there is no age limit to constant learning.
 Having a positive attitude towards continued learning is critical in this industry because it is the only way a financial planner can stay well-informed about changes in the industry and regulations.

-Your financial planner should listen as well as he/she talks.
-The financial planner should be attentive to your goals and your needs.
-You should see clear indications that the person cares about your thoughts or your choices.
+Your financial planner should listen as well as he or she talks, being attentive to your purposes and your needs.
+You should see clear indications that the person cares about your thoughts and your choices.

 Finance can be a dry topic.
 There are plenty of technical terms and sometimes, you need some teaching as well.
 You hire a CFP not only to advise you but to also inform you.
 Therefore, you want your financial planner to have some ability to teach you.